 - Dilute to a solution of 1% or less, as Clove can be irritating to skin.
 Great for massaging sore joints.

 - A drop or two of Clove oil added to a cotton swab and applied directly to mouth sores or aching teeth alleviates pain for hours.

 - Add one or two drops to 4 ounces of water and gargle.
 Clove oil can also be consumed internally in the same fashion.

 Clove essential oil is a yellow liquid with a spicy, warm, sweet aroma and a fresh top note.

 Clove blends well with: Bay Laurel, Bergamot, Cardamom, Cinnamon, Clary Sage, Ginger, Grapefruit, Lavender, Lemon, Nutmeg, Orange, Peppermint, Rose, Rosemary, Vanilla, and Ylang Ylang.
-A potent mental tonic, Clove mixed with Peppermint wards off drowsiness.
+Clove mixed with Peppermint can help ward off drowsiness.

 For measuring blends using % concentrations, or for measuring fractions of milliliters, see measuring essential oils.
 Also see our aromatherapy essential oils recipes page.

 Clove Essential oil has been reported to be a dermal (skin) irritant, and sensitizer.
 When using topically, take care to heavily dilute blends with carrier oil.
 Always test a small amount of essential oil first for sensitivity or allergic reaction.